trustbit/enterprise-rag-challenge/README.md

 by [Trustbit](https://www.trustbit.tech) (now a part of TIMETOACT GROUP as [TimeToAct Austria](https://www.timetoact-group.at))

 > If you came here for the test run, just go to the [samples](samples) folder.
-It has PDFs and list of questions.
+It has PDFs and list of questions to be filled (in JSON format).

 **This is a friendly competition to test accuracy of different RAG systems in business workloads.**